Bhuvaneshmaker/studio/README.md

-# ElevateView: Real-Time Elevator Management System
+# ElevateMS: Real-Time Elevator Management System

-ElevateView is a modern, web-based application designed for real-time monitoring and management of an entire elevator network.
+ElevateMS is a modern, web-based application designed for real-time monitoring and management of an entire elevator network.
 Built with Next.js, it provides a dynamic and responsive interface for tracking elevator status, managing system faults, and configuring hardware devices.

 ## Core Features